FlavScents AInsights Entry for Ethyl Lactate (CAS: 97-64-3)

 8. Practical Insights for Formulators

-Ethyl lactate is valued for its ability to enhance fruity and creamy notes in both flavors and fragrances.
-It synergizes well with other esters and lactones, providing a smooth, rounded profile.
-Formulators should be cautious of its potential to dominate delicate compositions if used excessively.
-It is often under-utilized in savory applications, where it can add subtle complexity.
+Ethyl lactate is valued for its ability to impart creamy, fruity notes, making it a versatile ingredient in both flavors and fragrances.
+It synergizes well with other esters and lactones, enhancing the overall sensory experience.
+Formulators should be cautious of its hydrolysis potential in acidic or basic environments.
+It is often under-used in complex formulations where its subtlety can be overshadowed by more dominant notes.

 Citation hooks: FlavScents; industry practice